dromotherm/documentation/pages/themis/FluidTemp/deprecated.md

 # connect PT100 to ADAM4015

-Using and ohmmeter, find the wires between which a resistance is present
+Using an ohmmeter, find the wires between which a resistance is present

 ![Adam4015&PT100](connectPT100_to_ADAM4015.png)